-IMPORTANT: Always use a qualified Electrician to perform any electrical work.
-A licensed electrician must read the information before connecting.
+Always use a suitably qualified Electrician to perform any electrical work, they must read the manual before connecting.

-Ensure the power cable and circuit breaker are of a suitable size for the heater being installed.
-Also check that there is adequate voltage and current available at the heater connection to run the unit.
+Ensure all cabling, circuit breakers, and protections are of a suitable size and specification in accordance with electrical wiring legislation for the heater being installed.
+Ensure to check that there is adequate voltage and current available at the heater connection to run the unit.

-Voltage range should be 220-230 volts for single phase, and 380-400 volts for 3 phase units.
+Voltage range should be 220-240 volts for single phase, and 380-415 volts for 3 phase units.
 Voltage ranges outside these parameters will cause heater damage and void your warranty.

 - 1. Ensure power is disconnected during installation or service. - 2.
 Always comply with the national and local electrical codes and standards. - 3.
-Ensure electrical cable size is adequate for heater requirements at the installation location. - 4.
+Ensure the electrical cable size is adequate for heater requirements at the installation location. - 4.
 The heater must be equipped with a circuit breaker and isolation device. - 5.
-Circuit breaker must be installed between the heater and the water circulation pump if the water pump is hard-wired into the heater.
+The circuit breaker must be installed between the heater and the water circulation pump if the water pump is hard-wired into the heater.
 Please note recommended circuit breaker sizes make no allowance for a water pump hard wired into the heater. - 6.
 The unit must be well earthed.
 Remove the front panel to access the electrical connection terminals of the heater.
-The electrical wiring diagram is affixed to the inside of the front panel.
+The electrical wiring diagram is affixed to the inside of the front panel or at the back of this manual.

-5.11 Initial Start-up
+5.11 Initial Start-Up

-Refer to the Quick Start Guide, page 6 for instructions on the initial start-up and commissioning of the unit.
+Refer to the Quick Start Guide in this manual for instructions on the initial start-up and commissioning of the unit.